castogio/castogio.github.io/content/csa_explained.md

     ![CapturedExtended CSA IE for DFS]({static}/images/csa_explained/extended_channel_switch_announcement_information_element.png)
 </center>

-The E-CSA field is contained in the same frames and it carries similar information with the addition of the "New Operating Class" equal to 0x01 (hexadecimal).
-In Europe where I live, class 1 means that the new channel belongs a group composed of Channels 36, 40, 44, and 48 (i.e U-NII-1), the starting frequency for the group is 5 GHz, their channel spacing is 20 MHz, and there are no additional behaviour limits (refer to Table E-2 from the standard).
+The E-CSA field is contained in the same frames, and it carries similar information with the addition of the "New Operating Class" equal to 0x01 (hexadecimal).
+In Europe, where I live, class 1 means that the new channel belongs to a group composed of Channels 36, 40, 44, and 48 (i.e. U-NII-1), the starting frequency for the group is 5 GHz, their channel spacing is 20 MHz, and there are no additional behaviour limits (refer to Table E-2 from the standard).

 ## Case Study: RRM-triggered channel changes

-Channel changes due to automatic RRM are another very interesting case study, probably more relevant than the DFS one, as RRM can kick in very frequently when the RF environment is particularly harsh (e.g. high channel utilisation).
+Channel changes due to automatic RRM are another fascinating case study, probably more relevant than the DFS one, as RRM can kick in very frequently when the RF environment is particularly harsh (e.g. high channel utilisation).